labgem/microscope-user-doc/docs/content/compgenomics/card.rst

 What are these tables?
 --------------------------------------------------------

-The table **CARD Proteins Homologs**, show all hits for all CDS which pass the Perfect or Strict algorithms with the **protein homolog model**.
+The table **CARD Proteins Homologs** shows all CDS hits which pass the Perfect or Strict algorithms for the **protein homolog model**.

-- The **Perfect** algorithm detects perfect matches to the curated reference sequences and mutations in CARD.
+- The **Perfect** algorithm detects perfect matches from the curated reference sequences and mutations in CARD.
-- The **Strict** algorithm detects previously unknown variants of known AMR genes, including secondary screen for key mutations, using detection models with curated similarity cut-offs to ensure the detected variant is likely a functional AMR gene.
+- The **Strict** algorithm detects previously unknown variants of known AMR genes.
 - The **Loose** algorithm works outside of the detection model cut-offs to provide detection of new, emergent threats and more distant homologs of AMR genes, but will also catalog homologous sequences and spurious partial hits that may not have a role in AMR.

-The **Xref** column can have some accession from PDB (3FTJ), DNAAccession (CM000441.2), PubChem (3021).

 .. image:: img/CARD_Homologs.PNG